chadrwalters/consolidate-bear-markdown/README.md

 - Supports cloud storage locations (iCloud Drive, Google Drive)
 - Smart regeneration - only processes files that have changed
 - Force regeneration option available when needed
+- Simple SVG to PNG conversion using svglib with ReportLab

 ## Configuration